• Blog

 Implementation Strategies

-Fabric Shortcut for Azure Data Lake
+Fabric Shortcut and Mirroring for External Data Sources

 Final Thoughts